Bimsara-Janakantha/Local-RISCV-Development-Environment/src/05. Context Switching/README.md

 **Tools**:
 - `riscv64-unknown-elf-gcc` (bare-metal toolchain)
 - Custom linker script
-- Handwritten trap handler in `.S`
+- Handwritten trap handler in `.s`

 > ✅ **Best for your goal**: You can measure **exact cycles** for full context switch, including trap entry/exit.